Skip to content

 To license the application, the CHEMAXON_LICENSE_SERVER_KEY environment variable must be supplied at runtime, ideally using a secret.

-If the license key value should be changed (e.g. because of rotation of the license key), re-apply might be needed.
+If the license key value should be changed (e.g. because of rotation of the license key), re-applying it might be needed.

 apiVersion: v1